pkarsy/mqtt-tunnel/README_TERMUX.md

     "broker": "mqtt://broker.hivemq.com:1883",
     "topic": "your-topic",
     "server": ":8022",
-    "manual-keepalive": 60
+    "manual-keepalive": 60 // this is the default on termux y }
-}
 ```

 Note: `manual-keepalive` defaults to 60 seconds on Termux, so you can omit it.
+If you do not have problems, keep the default.

 ### Trade-offs